 (Becker’s Hospital Review) Here are seven engagement-crushing mistakes to avoid healthcare leaders across the country.
 Focus on employee engagement today so that your organization is still prospering in the future.

 My Comment: Just seven mistakes?
 There are many mistakes that managers and leaders make when it comes to employee engagement – actually non-engagement.
 The best companies know how important it is to engage and motivate employees.
 The benefits are that employees are happier, work harder and do a better job of taking care of customers.
 How many of these mistakes are we guilty of?
 I love it when a perfect score is ZERO.

 (Communicate Better Bog) The 9 dreaded words of any customer service director are “Let me speak with the head of customer service.”
 A while back I wrote a post titled The 6 Dreaded Words Of Any Contact Center Agent: “Let Me Speak With Your Supervisor.”
 Little did I know I would have a second part to that post one day.

 My Comment: The customers are getting smarter.
 They no longer want to speak to a supervisor.
 They want to talk to an executive.
 This article maps out a conversation that should never take place.
 However, the reason it might in any organization is that the employees haven’t been empowered to deliver customer-focused solutions.
-They have to get approval, or in some cases, have to say “no” to the customer.
+They have to get approval or, in some cases, have to say “no” to the customer.
 One solution is to have a culture that is about “One person to say YES.
 Two to say NO.” That means that the front line is empowered to come up with solutions.
 The reason to see a supervisor (or VP of customer service – or even the CEO), is because they have to say “NO” to the customer.
-It takes good training to show an employee the range of opportunity they have to take care of a customer.
+It takes good training to show an employee the range of opportunities they have to take care of a customer.
 This strategy could eliminate those dreaded words.